 Review summary: Canon 1D vs Nikon D1

-So what is the bottom line?
-Which of the two cameras – the Canon 1D or the Nikon D1 – has the upper hand?
+So what conclusions can be drawn?
+Is the Canon 1D better than the Nikon D1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (4.1 vs 2.6MP) with a 25% higher linear resolution.